What Washington State Residents Need to Know About Obamacare for 2020

 - how to sign up for a plan

 - how to get help if you need it.

 To begin, keep in mind these key points about health insurance in Washington:

-During open enrollment, you may use the website Washington Healthplanfinder to choose your health insurance plan, apply for cost-saving subsidies, and get other help you need.
+During open enrollment, or whenever you qualify for an exception, you can use the website Washington Healthplanfinder to choose your health insurance plan, apply for cost-saving tax credits, and get other help you need.

-To learn more about enrollment, see How To Sign Up for Obamacare in Washington.
+To learn more about enrollment, see How Do I Sign Up for Obamacare in Washington?

 For more information, see Ways to Save Money on Obamacare in Washington.

-You may have heard that it will be more difficult to find enrollment help this year.
-That's because the Trump administration has drastically cut funding for the programs that provide enrollment help in many states.
-The good news is that Washington state doesn't rely on federal funding for its outreach and enrollment assistance programs so you still have many options for free help.
+A couple years back, the Trump administration drastically cut funding for the programs that provide enrollment assistance.
+It also killed the budget for promoting the federal health insurance exchange.
+The good news is that Washington state doesn't rely on federal funding for its outreach and enrollment assistance programs so you still have plenty of options for free help.

 You may also be interested in:

-Learn the five factors that determine what Washington residents will pay for health insurance under the Affordable Care Act (Obamacare).
+Learn the five factors that determine what residents of Washington will pay for health insurance under the Affordable Care Act